gilherau/KqlSieveOfEratosthenes/README.md

                     | summarize make_set(toint(i)) // We finish off by summarizing and creating a bag
                  );
 range num from 3 to n step 1 //
-| where     num % 2 != 0  // pruning the list starting with 2 and stoping when perf does not gain any more
-        and num % 3 != 0
-        and num % 5 != 0
-        and num % 7 != 0
-        and num % 9 != 0
-        and num % 11 != 0 // Negligable return on perf past that point
 | extend dividers = OptimizerArray
 | mv-apply dividers to typeof(long) on
 (